mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/clusters/index.md

 | Disk Requests   | The portion of the allocatable ephemeral storage resource that the cluster is requesting to be allocated.
 Measured in bytes (e.g.: 64 GiB)                    |
 | Disk Limits     | The portion of the allocatable ephemeral storage resource that the cluster is limited to allocating.
 Measured in bytes (e.g.: 64 GiB)                         |

-For more detailed information, see the <a href="https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/" target="_blank">Kubernetes documentation</a> about resources.
+For more detailed information, see the [Kubernetes documentation](k8s_docs) about resources.

 ## Platform Services